apache/comdev-site/source/contactpoints.md

 tags: ["communication","contacts"]
 ---

-If you have a question about anything Apache, the ComDev project is here to help.
+If you have a question about anything Apache, the ComDev project is here to help guide you to the right place.
-To help us help you, try to direct your question to the right mailing list - our volunteer committers do all their work on mailing lists.
+To help us help you, try to direct your question to the [right mailing list](https://apache.org/foundation/mailinglists) - our volunteers do all their work on mailing lists.

 {{% toc %}}